 It can be discouraging during your running for weight loss plan to see a weight loss plateau after you have been excitedly seeing your weight steadily drop.

 No matter what you are doing, whether you are looking to grow, to lose weight, to improve in some area, you have to challenge yourself.
-One way to constantly challenge yourself is to tweak what you are doing

 2. Track your Water Intake

-In fact if you are saying a weight loss plateau and you are still drinking either soda (diet or otherwise) or fruit juices (yes!
-Bad for you because of the high concentration of sugar albeit natural sugars which still cause an insulin release.)
-Then that is one of the easiest things you can change.
+In fact if you are in a weight loss plateau and you are still drinking either soda (diet or otherwise) or fruit juices (yes!
+Bad for you because of the high concentration of sugar albeit natural sugars which still cause an insulin release.) then that is one of the easiest things you can change.
 Stop buying and drinking sodas and juices and just drink water.

-Maybe one simple step you can make to change is to get into the good habit of drinking a bottle of water immediately upon awakening (maybe keep a fresh bottle right by your bed or in the bathroom for you while you get ready) and right before falling asleep.
+Another simple change you can make is to get into the good habit of drinking a bottle of water immediately upon awakening (maybe keep a fresh bottle right by your bed or in the bathroom for you while you get ready) and right before falling asleep.

 3. Change up your runs/workouts

 Your body will get used to a certain level of activity.
 If you were to go out and run 3 times a week for 30 minutes at a moderate intensity level each and every time you are not challenging your body enough.

 4. Intermittent fasting

 For example, only allow yourself to eat between the hours of 11:30 to 5:30.
 When your eating window is not open (any time before 11:30 or after 5:30 (before and after the hours that you choose) you can drink water but do not intake any calories whatsoever.

-Intermittent fasting is a VERY effective way to lose weight and but also to jumpstart your body if you have been seeing a recent weight loss plateau even if you choose to do it for a week!
+Intermittent fasting is a VERY effective way to lose weight and but also to jump start your body if you have been seeing a recent weight loss plateau even if you choose to do it for a week!

-So even if you pick 1 of these to start implementing in your running for weight loss plan you will be mixing it up and that is the number one thing that you want to do!
+Even if you pick 1 of these to start implementing in your running for weight loss plan you will be mixing it up and that is the number one thing that you want to do!